 What’s the vibe?
-Corbin and King (The Wolseley, The Delaunay) deliver big-ticket West-End dining for bus ticket prices at this buzzing Parisian brasserie.
+Corbin and King (of The Wolseley and The Delaunay) deliver big-ticket West-End dining for bus ticket prices at this buzzing Parisian brasserie.

 When to go All day, mes amis – there’s no time limit on the set menu.

-What to eat Bistro classics: carrots rapées and coq au vin.
+What to eat Bistro classics: carrots rapées and steak haché.